 Landing Page

 The UPOD landing page is the first thing students will see when accessing UPOD.
-The UPOD design philosophy will encourage users to search the site quickly - the focus on and size of the search bar on the landing page will promote a quick search to whatever term the student is looking for.
-Think of the Google Search page for a similar product.
+The UPOD design philosophy will encourage users to search the site quickly - the focus on and size of the search bar on the landing page will promote a quick search to whatever term the student is looking for. i.e. similar to the Google Search page.

 Portal Page

 The portal page will act as a template for the splash page of each physics discipline.
-Each discipline will be displayed on its own Portal Page, which will display a summary of the physics discipline as well as contain a list of all Single Entry Pages that fall under that discipline.
+Each discipline shown on its own Portal Page, which will display a summary of the physics discipline as well as contain a list of all Single Entry Pages that fall under that discipline.

 Single Entry Page

 The single entry page will act as a template for creation of the majority of UPOD’s content.
-Each concept or law will be displayed on its own Single Entry page, which will display background info, important formulas, and link users to relevant information.
-Relevant links will be displayed at the bottom of the page, similar to the “See Also” section near the bottom of Wikipedia pages.
+Each concept or law shown on its own Single Entry page, which will display background info, important formulas, and link users to relevant information.
+Relevant links displayed at the bottom of the page, similar to the “See Also” section of Wikipedia pages.

 About UPOD Page